Bear worship: Nivkh culture

-The bear festival is a religious festival celebrated by the indigenous Nivkh in the Russian Far East.
-A Nivkh shaman (чам, ch'am) would preside over the Bear Festival, which was celebrated in the winter between January and February, depending on the clan.
-A bear was captured and raised in a corral for several years by local women, who treated the bear like a child.
-The bear is considered a sacred earthly manifestation of Nivkh ancestors and the gods in bear form.
-During the Festival, the bear is dressed in a specially made ceremonial costume and offered a banquet to take back to the realm of gods to show benevolence upon the clans.
+A bear festival is celebrated by the indigenous Nivkh in the Russian Far East who live north of Sakhalin Island as well as around the lower Amur River.
+A Nivkh shaman (чам, ch'am) would preside over the Bear Festival, which was celebrated in the winter between January and February, depending on the clan carrying it out.
+Bear cubs were captured and raised in a pen for several years by local women, who treated the cubs as if they were children.
+The bear is considered a sacred earthly manifestation of Nivkh ancestors and gods in bear form.
+During the festival, the bear is dressed in the specially made ceremonial costume and offered a banquet to take back to the realm of the gods to show benevolence upon the clans.

 After the banquet, the bear is killed and eaten in an elaborate religious ceremony.
 The festival was arranged by relatives to honour the death of a kinsman.
-The bear's spirit returns to the gods of the mountain 'happy' and rewards the Nivkh with bountiful forests.
+The bear's spirit returns to the gods of the mountain, 'happy', and rewards the Nivkh with bountiful forests.
 Generally, the Bear Festival was an inter-clan ceremony where a clan of wife-takers restored ties with a clan of wife-givers upon the broken link of the kinsman's death.
-The Bear Festival was suppressed in the Soviet period; since then the festival has had a modest revival, albeit as a cultural rather than a religious ceremony.
+The Bear Festival was suppressed in the Soviet period.
+Since then, the festival has had a modest revival, albeit as a cultural rather than a religious ceremony.

+Ainu practice of omante, or the sacrifice of a bear, from Mr Ludvig Munsterhjelm’s expedition to Sakhalin in 1914.

+Some of the indigenous peoples of the Amur region (Note: This includes Tungusic groups such as the Ulch, Evenki, Ducher, Solon, Jurchen, Nanai, and Daur people and can include some groups of Ainu and Nivkhs.) seek to worship the bear not as an act of kinship, but as a means of reverence to their natural environment.
+Tungusic peoples generally sacrifice a bear to return the bear to the masters of the taiga in order to ensure a productive hunting season.

+Ob-Ugrian culture

+Bear hunting celebration masks left in the woods.

+The Ob-Ugrians see the bear as a genetic ancestor.
+They believe that they have descended from the god Torum, a belief that forms the basis of these peoples’ social relationship with bears, based on a patrilineal kinship.